Load data

 VALUES (:pk1,:pk2,:cc1,:cc2,:nonstatic1,:nonstatic2)"

-6. With the data loading operations complete, you can now query the table and retrieve the static and nonstatic data:
+6. After the data loading operations complete, query the table with cqlsh or a driver to retrieve the static and nonstatic data:

 SELECT * from demo.mytable;